 The cost of uncontrolled purchases

-Controlling maverick spending is the most ubiquitous challenge facing procurement in relation to indirect spend management.
-Organizations are saying that maverick spend by individual managers or business units are front and center*.
+Controlling maverick spending is the challenge facing many organizations.
+Surveys show they are saying that maverick spending by individual managers or business units is front and center*.

 ERPs and the Technology Challenge